 - Now follows the so-called “B Stage”, the second layer.
-When this layer is poured, the first layer should not yet be completely dry and still slightly sticky on the surface.
-You must not miss this point, as the next layer can only bond optimally with the first one if the substrate is slightly sticky.
+When this layer is poured, the first layer should not yet be completely hardened and still slightly sticky on the surface.
+You must not miss this interval, as the next layer can only bond optimally with the first one if the substrate is slightly sticky.
 If the first layer is already completely dry, wait until the resin is completely cured.
 Then sand the surface with a 220 grain, clean it thoroughly and then pour the second layer.

 - If you want to embed decorative elements such as crystals or pebbles in the epoxy resin, then these should be added to the second layer.
 This has the advantage that they can no longer sink to the bottom.